express-in-code-game/excode-design/zz-materials/docs/design/design.md

 - so all event firendly games and matches should be public events, part of hsitory, that we can see
 - "this year we played 7 matches and you've won 4 and there are all the details even and maybe replays attached"
 - liquiepedia is greate, but unlike github or reddit, there's no communication there and it probably does not allow to create your won league of multiple games and create tournaments/matches
-- so we need to create such a league with points to play with friends in different games</s>
+- so we need to create such a league with points to play with friends in different games
 - tournaments and events can be part of the game, because decentralized and because DeathStarGame is the future of esports, so we need a spacious system with queryable decentralized data
 - we run it in docker as nodes and we can query history, games, tournaments, events